 It will take some time to master, but it is an invaluable skill you can put to good use.
 Try not to get lost in words on the page.

 And keep an eye on the reader and their reactions.
-With time, you will stop having to think about your comments for their meaning, and you will be able to write with confidence and fluency.
+With time, you will stop thinking about your comments for their meaning, and you will be able to write confidently and fluently.